DioneProtocol/odysseygo/tests/fixture/testnet/local/README.md

             │   │   └── ...
             │   └── process.json                         // Node process details (PID, API URI, staking address)
             ├── chains
-            │   └── C
+            │   └── D
-            │       └── config.json                      // C-Chain config for all nodes
+            │       └── config.json                      // D-Chain config for all nodes
             ├── defaults.json                            // Default flags and configuration for network
             ├── genesis.json                             // Genesis for all nodes
             ├── network.env                              // Sets network dir env to simplify use of network